 - Surface water is dominated by the Napa River and its many tributaries, and is influenced by the contribution associated with groundwater (baseflow, or groundwater discharge), which is in turn influenced by precipitation, water year type, and the size of the watershed contribution area. - Because Napa Valley also enjoys a relatively flat valley landscape and a river system that is seasonally and temporally connected spatially to the underlying groundwater system, there is an interplay between factors that affect both the surface water and groundwater systems of the Subbasin.
-When groundwater levels have temporarily declined during drier years or seasonal dry periods during the year, the river system can also be more sensitive during drier years and also drier periods of the year when baseflow (i.e., groundwater discharge to surface water) is diminished.
-The Napa River has experienced these effects over many decades, particularly during the summer to fall period. - Understanding the role of natural recharge events in replenishing the Napa Valley Subbasin will be increasingly important as the effects of future climate variability are also considered as part of long-term surface water and groundwater resource management and planning to ensure sustainability. - The seawater/freshwater interface occurs in the southern portion of the Napa Valley subbasin, as the San Pablo Bay provides tidal influences on surface water features in that area.
+The Napa River system is affected by a number of factors, When groundwater being only one of them.
+It levels have temporarily declined during drier years or seasonal dry periods during the year, the river system can also be more sensitive during dry (low rainfall)drier years and also drier periods within of the year. when baseflow (i.e., groundwater discharge to surface water) is diminished.
+The Napa River system has experienced these temporal and seasonal effects over many decades (since the 1930s), particularly during the summer to fall period.
+More recently, new groundwater monitoring wells and surface water monitoring facilities have been constructed under a California Department of Water Resources grant.
+These new monitoring wells provide for the collection of continuous groundwater level and stream data to better assess the spatial and temporal interconnection of surface water and groundwater resources.
+The timing and occurrence/amount of precipitation and natural groundwater recharge events affect the amount of groundwater baseflow discharged to the Napa River system. - Understanding the role of natural recharge events in replenishing the Napa Valley Subbasin will be increasingly important as the effects of future climate variability are also considered as part of long-term surface water and groundwater resource management and planning to ensure sustainability. - The seawater/freshwater interface occurs in the southern portion of the Napa Valley subbasin, as the San Pablo Bay provides tidal influences on surface water features in that area.
 Elevated chloride concentrations occur in the vicinity of the City of Napa, but disappear to the north farther away from the Bay. - A recent analysis in 2015 of the potential for soils to recharge was conducted (O'Geen et al., 2015) that indicated areas of greatest recharge potential in areas of exposed Napa Valley Alluvium, most notably in the vicinity of an alluvial fan-head area where Sulphur Creek flows over and into the Napa Valley Subbasin.